-Before joining the Dialogue, she was New York bureau chief and Latin America team leader for Energy Intelligence Group and subsequently a manager in the energy practice at Deloitte.
+Before joining the Dialogue, she was New York bureau chief and Latin America team leader for Energy Intelligence Group.
+Subsequently, as a manager in the energy and emerging markets groups at Deloitte, her work focused on business development and market intelligence for public and private sector clients.
 She has also served as director of EntreMundos, a nonprofit organization based in Quetzaltenango, Guatemala.

-Ms. Viscidi’s articles have been published in the Financial Times, New York Times, Foreign Policy, Miami Herald, Houston Chronicle, and Foreign Affairs.
-She frequently presents at conferences and universities throughout the United States and Latin America and has been quoted by the Wall Street Journal, Bloomberg, Reuters, and other news outlets.
-She was called to testify before the House Committee on Foreign Affairs’ Subcommittee on the Western Hemisphere in 2017.
-Viscidi received a Fulbright Specialist grant in 2017 to teach a course on climate change and environmental policy at the Universidad del Rosario in Bogotá.
-She currently serves on the Leadership Council for the National Capital Area Chapter of the U.S. Association for Energy Economics.
+Viscidi’s articles have been published in The Financial Times, The New York Times, Foreign Policy, Miami Herald, Houston Chronicle, and Foreign Affairs.
+She frequently presents at conferences and universities throughout the world and has been quoted by The Wall Street Journal, Bloomberg, Reuters, and other news outlets.
+She has testified before the House Committee on Foreign Affairs’ Subcommittee on the Western Hemisphere and received a Fulbright Specialist grant in 2017 to teach a course on climate change and environmental policy at the Universidad del Rosario in Bogotá.
+She also served on the Leadership Council for the National Capital Area Chapter of the US Association for Energy Economics from 2018 to 2020.

 Viscidi conducted her undergraduate work in history at the George Washington University and the University of Barcelona and completed a master’s degree in Latin American studies with a focus on economic development and public policy from New York University.
 Viscidi speaks English, Spanish, and Portuguese.